ZeroMusa/ZeroMusa/README.md

 - 👋 Hi, I’m @ZeroMusa
 - 👀 I’m interested in high level programming and coding
 - 🌱 I’m currently learning JS and DBMS
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach my goal
+- 📫 How to reach ...
+-

 <!---
 ZeroMusa/ZeroMusa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.